sergeiown/Leaflet_FullScreen_Button/readme.md

 ## API

-It simply extends the `L.Control.FullScreenButton` class with a few options:

 Option                 | Type     | Default                   | Description
 -----------------------|----------|---------------------------|------------------------------------------------------
 `position`              | `String`   | `'topleft'`                | Position of the button on the map.